The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Discussion

 \section{Discussion}

-We have presented the meta-VQE, a novel algorithm to compute the ground state energy of a parametrized Hamiltonian.
+We present the meta-VQE, an algorithm to compute the ground state energy of a parametrized Hamiltonian.
 In contrast to standard VQE, meta-VQE learns the Hamiltonian ground-state structure and delivers an initial circuit parametrization that can be used to compute any ground state energy.
 To do so, the meta-VQE circuit is divided into two parts, the encoding and processing unitaries.
 First, this circuit is trained with a set of Hamiltonian parameters, which are encoded in the gates of the encoding unitary.
 By designing a cost function with the expected values of all these Hamiltonian training points, the algorithm extracts the optimal values of the variational parameters.
 Then, we can compute the energy for other Hamiltonian values by just running the meta-VQE circuit with the parameters obtained in the minimization.
-In addition, we can also use the result of a meta-VQE training as a starting point of a standard VQE algorithm, the opt-meta-VQE, instead of random initialization.
-The meta-VQE captures global correlation with a few training points alleviating the refined optimization of the individual points in a later step.
+In addition, we can also use the result of a meta-VQE training process as a starting point for a standard VQE algorithm, referred to as opt-meta-VQE, instead of using random initialization.
+The meta-VQE captures global correlation with a few training points alleviating the need for refined optimization of the individual points in a later step.
+With this approach, we do not intend primarily to find stationary points on the potential-energy surface but instead to capture the dependence of the VQE model parameters with meta-parameters that appear in the Hamiltonian in specific subspaces.